flend/SIMPLE/docs/teal-and-pink.md

 Results aren't as convincing as previous runs.
 I played model 36 and it played pretty well, though it's weights showed it hadn't learnt ECL properly and missed a few good opportunities because of that.

+## Training run 8 - 490b467

+This is identical to training run 7 except that I've added a new selfplay type mostly_best_base which always adds a base player.
+This is what we test against so probably fair to train against it.
+It may give better performance by avoiding picking a better model due to random flukes against a very similar model - as we know very similar models tend to block each other all the time.